 “When do you think little Johnny will start reading?”

 That was my most popular question.
 That and, “Will you heat up my child’s lunch?”
 No. Or, “Can you make sure my child eats all his lunch?”
-Also, no. In looking back, reading and eating seemed to be the two biggest areas of concern for my parents.
+Also, no. I only wish I had the “make children actually eat things” magical powers.
+In looking back, reading and eating seemed to be the two biggest areas of concern for my parents.
 I have kids of my own now, so I get it…

 Anyways, if you are a parent that is wondering about your child’s reading readiness, I have advice for you.
 Ask not whether your child is ready to read, ask first if he or she is pre-reading.

 Instead of fretting over how and when the magical skill (it really does seem magical when it all comes together) of reading will blossom within your child, take a few steps back and look at your child’s pre-reading skills.
 As a teacher, I loved pointing these skills out to parents who complained that their child was not yet reading.

 “OH but little Johnny is beginning to read!
 Look and listen to how he is using this book.
 He has some great pre-reading skills that are going to really launch him into reading!”

 There are many!
 Pre-reading abilities deal largely with book-handling skills and an understanding of the concepts of print.
 To break down what I mean, take a look at the list of questions below.
 Use these questions to help you get a sense of your child’s pre-reading skills.

 Do you notice that your child:

 - Turns the pages of the book in the correct way?